-The College recommends the State of Minnesota contract through Enterprise/National for rentals using contract number XZ19113 to obtain the contract pricing.
+The College recommends the E&I contract through Enterprise/National for rentals using contract number 19A2193 to obtain the contract pricing.
+Approved drivers between the ages of 18-20 would use contract number XZ78763 and are restricted to renting the following vehicle classes: Economy, Compact, Midsize/Intermediate, Standard, Full size vehicles and Minivans.
 When renting a vehicle for College business, it is important to familiarize yourself with the rental company's accident reporting procedures.
 The accident procedures are often printed on the rental agreement.
 If you are involved in an accident with a rental vehicle, please adhere to the agency's reporting requirements.
 If you are renting outside of the Enterprise/National Contract you should provide the name of the College's insurance company, Selective Insurance Company, and direct the owner of the other vehicle to the Carleton website http://apps.carleton.edu/campus/business/businessofficeforms/ for our certificate of insurance.
 They may also contact the Risk Manager at (507) 222-4178 for additional assistance.